 As Canon Educator at St Paul’s Cathedral in Vermont, Rev. Tanya ran the Christian education and formation program for adults, youth and children, and served as a consultant for parishes in the dioceses and with the New England dioceses’ education network.

 She brought that passion and joy for teaching to her ministry here.
-Rev. Tanya wanted to develop a strong children’s education program and make the church service welcoming place for children, while setting aside a regular time for adult formation so she restructured Sunday morning services.
+Rev. Tanya wanted to develop a strong children’s education program and make the church service a welcoming place for children, while setting aside a regular time for adult formation, so she restructured Sunday morning services.